Cerritos, California: Cerritos Towne Center

 The Cerritos Towne Center is a power center that combines offices, retail, hotel and entertainment facilities in one master planned project.
 The Towne Center includes the Cerritos Center for the Performing Arts, a 203-room Sheraton hotel and more than one million square feet (93,000 m2) of office space.
 The retail portion of the project includes several anchors and specialty shops.
 The project is bounded by 183rd Street to the south, Bloomfield Avenue to the west, Shoemaker Avenue to the east and the Artesia Freeway (Route 91) to the north.

 The Magnolia Power Project

 The uncertainty of availability of electricity in California prompted the city of Cerritos on February 13, 2003, in conjunction with the cities of Anaheim, Burbank, Colton, Glendale and Pasadena, to participate in the Magnolia Power Project, which authorized the construction of a 310-megawatt power plant in Burbank.
 Cerritos receives 10 megawatts, or 4% of the total output, to power public facilities, park lighting, traffic signals and water wells.
 Excess power (approximately five megawatts) is sold to public and/or private agencies.

 Top employers

 According to the city's 2014 Comprehensive Annual Financial Report, the top employers in the city are:

 Arts and culture

 The Cerritos Fine Arts and Historical Commission has an "Art in Public Places Program" whereby the city commissions artists to create sculptures and fountains to be displayed in public points of interest, commercial property and gateways into the city.
+Los Cerritos Community News serves the city.